Girls wrestling recap.

 215: N/A

 To be a starter you must challenge others for the starting spot.
 This means you must wrestle and beat everyone and anyone who wants to go for that weight class.
 During the season it is common to drop weight and move around.
 Starters can lose their spots by bad attendance, bad grades, and losing that week’s challenge match.
-It is important to know you can challenge for any weight class and every week.
+It is important to know you can challenge yourself for any weight class and every week.

 Morton fell 9 points short of winning Regionals, falling behind Chicago Phoenix Military Academy.
 Still strong, 9 girls qualified for sectionals and from sectionals 3 made it out to state winning one match each.